sct/overseerr/docs/using-overseerr/notifications/webhooks.md

 # Webhooks

-Webhooks let you post a custom JSON payload to any endpoint you like.
+Webhooks allow you to send a custom JSON payload to any endpoint.
 You can also set an authorization header for security purposes.

 ## Configuration

-The following configuration options are available:

 ### Webhook URL (required)

 The URL you would like to post notifications to.
 Your JSON will be sent as the body of the request.

-### Authorization Header
+### Authorization Header (optional)

+{% hint style="info" %}
+This is typically not needed.
+Please refer to your webhook provider's documentation for details.
+{% endhint %}

-Custom authorization header.
-Anything entered for this will be sent as an `Authorization` header.
+This value will be sent as an `Authorization` HTTP header.

 ### JSON Payload (required)